xiaoxiae/TerrariaNPCHappiness/README.md

 The 1.4 Terraria update made it so that [NPCs have preferences](https://terraria.gamepedia.com/Happiness#Happiness) regarding their location, who they are near, etc. This script simulates the happiness of various groups of NPCs and finds the best possible layout for where they all should live.
 It internally uses [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) (and some smaller optimizations) to find the optimum.

 ## Running the program
-Download the repository (Clone or download) and run `python3 npc.py` (you need to have Python 3 installed!).
+Download the repository (Clone or download) and run `python3 npc.py` (you need to have [Python 3](https://www.python.org/) installed!).

-## Restrictions
+## Custom restrictions
-You can add certain biome and NPC restrictions by modifying the `NPC.biome_restrictions` and `NPC.npc_restrictions` variables (although this might provide less optimal of a solution!).
+You can add certain restrictions on NPC happiness, their biomes and some other things by changing `config.py`.

 ## Contents
 The `in` file is [this table](https://terraria.gamepedia.com/index.php?title=NPCs&action=edit&section=11) from Terraria's Wiki -- this is where preferences are parsed from.
+Will be updated should something on the website change.

-The `out` file contains all of the resulting optimal layouts after the program stopped running.
-It currently contains the best layout, given the following constraints:
+The `out` file contains all of the resulting optimal layouts the program produced (currently contains best layouts, given whatever `config.py` specifies).

+## TLDR
+Given the following constraints:
 - Witch Doctor lives in the Jungle
 - Truffle lives in the Mushroom
 - Santa Claus lives in the Snow
 - Steampunker, Cyborg and Goblin Tinkerer live together

-Personally, I think this is the best one:
+I find this layout to be the best:
 ```
 Desert:
 - Dye Trader (0.85)